1. Home

 Do I need travel insurance if I have an EHIC or GHIC?

-Most standard over 50s travel insurance policies allow travel for up to 30 days.
-If you want to go on a longer trip, you may need long stay travel insurance.
+Most standard over 50s travel insurance policies allow travel for up to 120 days.
+But this will vary depending on the policy.
+If you want to go on a longer trip, you might need long stay travel insurance.

-Some providers might impose different trip lengths as you get older.
+Some providers might impose shorter trip lengths as you get older.
 Check your policy details to make sure you're covered for your whole trip.

 Confused.com’s Travel Insurance solution is provided by theIdol.com. theidol.com is a trading style of Investment Discounts On-Line Ltd and is authorised and regulated by the Financial Conduct Authority.
 Registered office; Investment Discounts On-Line Ltd, One Coleman Street, London, EC2R 5AA.
 Registered in England no: 04231834. theidol.com is part of the Legal & General group.